stonet-research/zns-tools/README.md

 EXTID:  Extent number in the order of the extents returned by ioctl(), depciting logical file data ordering
 PBAS:   Physical Block Address Start
 PBAE:   Physical Block Address End
+FLAGS:  Flags of the extent as returned by ioctl()

 NOE:    Number of Extents
 NOZ:    Number of Zones (in which extents are)